 - Make sure you have the right devices to take an online exam, and that these and your internet connection meet the technical requirements.

 - Make sure you have a University approved form of photo ID ready to present in your exam.
-Check the FAQs for more about accepted forms of ID.
+Check the verification process FAQs for more about accepted forms of ID.

 - Watch the video tutorial below (7.5 mins) to learn how the invigilation software works and what you'll need to do.

 - The most important thing you can do to prepare is to take at least one practice quiz or exam during the semester.
 Your Topic Co-ordinator will provide opportunities to do this as part of your topic activities.

 Student video tutorial: watch in preparation for taking an invigilated online quiz or exam

 Click the arrows on the video player to watch in full screen mode.